 - Yes, only top-grain leather is used on our furniture, on the entire piece of furniture.
 Top grain is the natural top surface of the hide which provides the most beauty and durability.
 Top grain has the densest cell structure, creating the leather’s tensile strength.

-- Bonded leather, Matched leather, Eco/Recycled/Performance/Faux leather, Bi-cast leather, Vinyl, and Split leather (which is the slice taken from the back of the Top-Grain) are never used on our furniture as these are not suitable for use with high quality made leather furniture because they can crack, split, peel and change colors in a short amount of time.
+- What is NOTused on our furniture is: Bonded leather, Matched leather, Eco/Recycled/Performance/Faux leather, Bi-cast leather, Vinyl, and Split leather (which is the slice taken from the back of the Top-Grain).
+These are never used on our furniture as these are not suitable for use with high quality made leather furniture because they can crack, split, peel and change colors in a short amount of time.

 Click here for additional details about natural leather characteristics